jongiddy/typle/README.md

 }
 ```

-The generated code uses a hidden trait to achieve a limited form of
+The generated code uses an extra trait to achieve a limited form of overloading:
-overloading:
 ```rust
 #[allow(non_camel_case_types)]
 trait _typle_fn_zip {